tldr-pages/tldr/pages/common/nixpkgs-review.md

 # nixpkgs-review

 > Review pull requests in the NixOS packages repository (nixpkgs).
-> After a successful build, a `nix-shell` with all built packages will be started.
+> After a successful build, a `nix-shell` with all built packages is started.
 > More information: <https://github.com/Mic92/nixpkgs-review#usage>.

-- Build changed packages in the specified PR:
+- Build changed packages in the specified pull request:

 `nixpkgs-review pr {{pr_number|pr_url}}`